- 115 A Porter Quad, Buffalo, NY 14261-0051

 UB establishes deadlines for many reasons.
 Now that your student may be on their own for the first time, make sure they take ownership of what needs to be done, which includes keeping you informed, when applicable.
-UB student deadlinesare updated regularly.
-Also visit Office of Financial Aid Deadlines.
+UB student deadlines are updated regularly.

 There are times when your family may experience special circumstances, such as loss of employment, separation or divorce, etc., that significantly reduces family income.
 This may warrant a special review of the student’s financial aid package.
 Contact your student’s financial aid advisor for more information.